bjl4271/HeroAPI/readme.md

 ## HeroAPI

 A simple spring boot rest service to get and create Heroes and Villains (JDK 11+ required).
 It uses H2 (in-memory) database to store information.
-This is a demo project not to be used for production purposes.
+This is a demo project.
 <br/><br/>
 build project: `.\gradlew build`
 <br/>